rhelmer/socorro-collector/README.md

 - S3, PostgreSQL, ElasticSearch, HBase, filesystem - or any
 combination of these.

 RabbitMQ can be used to queue incoming crashes for processing.
-The Socorro Processor is suggested for this: https://github.com/rhelmer/socorro-processor
+The Socorro Processor supports consuming this queue and symbolicating Breakpad minidumps with the debug symbols from your application, producing a useful stack trace:

+https://github.com/rhelmer/socorro-processor